MikeDigitize/talk-to-me/README.md

 ### When no matches are found

 The `noMatch` method takes a callback that fires when no matches are found.
 By default `TalkToMe` will show a warning in the console when that's the case.
-An array of the final results returned from the Speech Recognition API are passed in to the callback.
+An array of the final results returned from the Speech Recognition API is passed into the callback.

 ```javascript